 During this term the children will learn how to recognise their worth as individuals and develop their ability to face new challenges positively.
 Anti-bullying week is held from 15th-19th of November with a theme being, ‘One Kind Word’ and we will be looking at diversity and respect later on in this term.

 This term we will be starting by looking at how different religions use sacred books.
 We will be concentrating on Islam, in particular.

 The children will also be learning about Values and Beliefs for Christians and Harvest.
 They will be comparing these to their own values and beliefs as well as looking at what is important to them.
 We will also be learning about Christian charities and Christmas.

-All children are expected to read to an adult for 20 minutes every day.
-Planners will remain in school so the children are expected to write down each morning what they have read the night before.
-Spellings and times tables should be practised daily for 10 minutes.
-Spellings will be given out on a Monday to parents via Class Dojo and all children will be tested on a Friday.
+All children are expected to read to an adult for 20 minutes every day and planners need to be signed by an adult each evening.
+Planners will be checked off each morning and Class Dojos will be awarded.
+New spellings will be given out on a Friday and should be practised daily, ready for a test the following Friday.
+TT Rockstars should be completed on a daily basis and this should take no more than 10 minutes.
 Maths and English/Topic homework will be set on a Friday with the expectation that it will be completed by the following Wednesday.
-All tasks will be sent by Class Dojo and the expectation is that it will be returned on Class Dojo too.
+All homework tasks will be set on Google Classroom and the expectation is that it will be returned on Google Classroom too.